Stefterv/processing-p5js-mode/README.md

 - Toggle to enable/disable hot-reload
 - Download npm packages (and other package repos) with UI
 - Typescript support for sketches
-- Architecture: I'd like to have all our custom JS functionality to also be a proper JS project setup within this repo, not like I did it in the POC with some .js and .html files embedded as strings in the code.
 - Export p5 sketches to standalone apps

 ### Known issues in POC